 As we mentioned earlier, Cathay Pacific connects to more than 60 destinations around Asia and mainland China.
 Our latest trip from Hong Kong took us directly to Chiang Mai, Thailand.
 The Hong Kong airport is huge and a bit overwhelming.
 That’s why we love to retreat to the lounge.

 Cathay Pacific has several lounges in the Hong Kong airport, so you won’t have to walk far from your departure gate to find one.
 It’s a little oasis in a congested airport environment.

 Fly Direct to Chiang Mai from Hong Kong with Cathay Pacific

-Our flight to Chiang Mai was a short three hour jaunt on Cathay Pacific’s sister airline Dragon Air.
-We arrived at the Chiang Mai airport mid morning and caught a taxi to our hotel, The Ratilanna Riverside Resort and Spa for 160 thai baht (about $4.50).
-Located on the river, it’s one of Chiang Mai’s most luxurious accommodations complete with infinity pool, full service spa, and well appointed rooms with a traditional Thai feel.
+Our flight to Chiang Mai was a short three-hour jaunt on Cathay Pacific’s sister airline Dragon Air.
+We arrived at the Chiang Mai airport mid-morning and caught a taxi to our hotel, The Ratilanna Riverside Resort and Spa for 160 Thai baht (about $4.50).
+Located on the river, it’s one of Chiang Mai’s most luxurious accommodations complete with an infinity pool, a full-service spa, and well-appointed rooms with a traditional Thai feel.

 When visiting Chiang Mai, don’t ride the elephants, visit a sanctuary instead: here’s why.

 Chiang Mai is also another one of the easiest cities to visit in Asia.
 Thailand has an amazing tourism infrastructure making it simple to travel to.
 Like in Hong Kong, everyone in the service industry speaks English and transportation is cheap and easy to navigate.
 Songthaews and Tuk Tuks cost just a couple of dollars to get anywhere in the city.
 You won’t break the bank traveling here.